hussamaa/imp-cl-compilers-practical-task/PITCHME.md

 ### Bugs in OpenCL compilers?

 * Yes, they exist.
-This work was already done before by Alastair Donaldson and his Ph.D. students.
+This work was already done before by Alastair Donaldson and his Ph.D. students;

 * Execute the same approach trying to find bugs in mainstream compilers.